ukdavewood/Blender-Multicolour-GCode-Importer/README.md

 ## Usage
 To import a BambuStuduo GCode file to Blender, simply go to File > Import and select the Multicolour GCode option.
 In the new file browser window, find and select the .gcode file you would ike to import, then click 'Import Gcode'
+Don't forget switch to Materials or Render view to see the colours.

 The importer also creates simulated head movement that can be tied to an animation of a real printer - see youtube demo for an example.